 Trevor wandered into the room and asked Janet why she was so late.
 Janet lied and said that things had been dirtier than anyone had expected at the mall.
 Trevor sensed that his wife was upset and asked her if she was okay.
 Janet claimed that she'd seen some people milling about on her way home from the mall.
 She was certain that those people had no one special in their lives -- and the thought of spending the holidays alone was painful for her.

 Trevor instructed Janet to head upstairs and take a hot bath.
 He left the room, but Janet lingered around for a little while longer.
 Janet remained fearful that someone would find Sophie.
 Mirror Janet stated confidently that no one would ever find Sophie's body.
 "The only one that can blow it is you," she said.

 In the alleyway, a homeless woman picked through the garbage in hopes of finding something she could use to stay warm.
 As she poked around, her face froze.
 She screamed in horror and ran away.

 All smiles, Hayley breezed into the house.
-Amanda beamed broadly and told Hayley that the angel atop the tree must have granted her wish.
+Amanda beamed broadly and told Hayley that the angel atop the tree seemed to have granted her wish.
 Hayley waited until Amanda stepped out of the room before gently chiding her uncle about interfering.
-Trevor shrugged innocently and insisted that he had no part in the matter.
-Janet returned downstairs for the annual reading of 'Twas the Night Before Christmas.
+Trevor shrugged innocently and insisted that he'd had no part in the matter.
+Janet returned downstairs for the annual reading of "'Twas the Night Before Christmas."

 "'Twas the night before Christmas and all through the house, not a creature was stirring not even a mouse," Janet read with a smile.
-Suddenly, back in the dark alley, Sophie's hand gripped the top of the dumpster.
+Suddenly, back in the dark alley, Sophie's hand gripped the top of the Dumpster.